Christopher Jenkins

 Defence

-R v J (Woolwich Crown Court): Client unanimously acquitted of a sustained benefit fraud against the Department of Work and Pensions.
+R v J (Woolwich Crown Court): Client acquitted of a sustained benefit fraud against the Department of Work and Pensions.

 Prosecution